 - method [str] The inference method used for training.
-Allowed values are 'nde' and 'scandal'. - x [ndarray or str] Path to an unweighted sample of observations, as saved by the madminer.sampling.SampleAugmenter functions.
-Required for all inference methods.

-theta [ndarray or str] Numerator parameter point, or filename of a pickled numpy array.

-- t_xz [ndarray or str or None, optional] Joint scores at theta, or filename of a pickled numpy array.
+Allowed values are 'nde' and 'scandal'. - x [ndarray or str] Observations, or filename of a pickled numpy array. - theta [ndarray or str] Numerator parameter point, or filename of a pickled numpy array. - t_xz [ndarray or str or None, optional] Joint scores at theta, or filename of a pickled numpy array.
+Default value: None. - x_val [ndarray or str or None, optional] Validation observations, or filename of a pickled numpy array.
+If None and validation_split > 0, validation data will be randomly selected from the training data.
+Default value: None. - theta_val [ndarray or str or None, optional] Validation numerator parameter points, or filename of a pickled numpy array.
+If None and validation_split > 0, validation data will be randomly selected from the training data.
+Default value: None. - t_xz_val [ndarray or str or None, optional] Validation joint scores at theta, or filename of a pickled numpy array.
+If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - alpha [float, optional] Hyperparameter weighting the score error in the loss function of the 'alices', 'rascal', and 'cascal' methods.
 Default value: 1. - optimizer [{"adam", "amsgrad", "sgd"}, optional] Optimization algorithm.
 Default value: "amsgrad". - n_epochs [int, optional] Number of epochs.
 Default value: 50. - batch_size [int, optional] Batch size.
 Default value: 128. - initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final_lr.
 Default value: 0.001. - final_lr [float, optional] Learning rate during the last epoch.
 Default value: 0.0001. - nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
 Default value: None. - validation_split [float or None, optional] Fraction of samples used for validation and early stopping (if early_stopping is True).
 If None, the entire sample is used for training and early stopping is deactivated.
 Default value: 0.25. - early_stopping [bool, optional] Activates early stopping based on the validation loss (only if validation_split is not None).
-Default value: True. - scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
+Default value: True.

+- scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
 Default value: True. - shuffle_labels [bool, optional] If True, the labels (y, r_xz, t_xz) are shuffled, while the observations (x) remain in their normal order.
 This serves as a closure test, in particular as cross-check against overfitting: an estimator trained with shuffle_labels=True should predict to likelihood ratios around 1 and scores around 0. - limit_samplesize [int or None, optional] If not None, only this number of samples (events) is used to train the estimator.
 Default value: None. - memmap [bool, optional.]
 If True, training files larger than 1 GB will not be loaded into memory at once.
 Default value: False. - verbose [{"all", "many", "some", "few", "none}, optional] Determines verbosity of training.
-Default value: "some".
+Default value: "some". - scale_parameters [bool, optional] Whether parameters are rescaled to mean zero and unit variance before going into the neural network.
+Default value: True.

-class madminer.ml.ParameterizedRatioEstimator (features=None, n_hidden=(100,), activa-tion='tanh')
+class madminer.ml.ParameterizedRatioEstimator (features=None, n_hidden=(100,), activa-tion='tanh', dropout_prob=0.0)